DendroDoggie/dendro-doggie/CONTRIBUTING.md

 }
 ```

-When defining structs or enums, make use of camel case to better
+When defining structs or enums, make use of pascal case to better
 differentiated between variables and functions and structs and enums.
 The
 `typedef` keyword should also be avoided to add an extra layer of
 differentiation for structs.